Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - pre-grant opposition; and

 - post-grant opposition.

-A pre-grant opposition against the grant of a patent (under Section 25(1) of the Patents Act 1970) can be filed at any time before the grant of the patent once the patent application has been published, based on the following grounds:
+A pre-grant opposition against the grant of a patent is prescribed under Section 25(1) of the Patents Act 1970 and can be filed at any time before the grant of the patent by any person, but only after the publication of the patent.
+It may be filed on the following grounds:

 - The invention has been wrongfully obtained.

 - The invention is anticipated by a prior publication.

 - The invention is anticipated by a prior claim in India.

 - The invention is publicly known or used in India.